michalbe/csv2vcard/README.md

 # csv2vcard

 I broke my _windows phone_ recently.
-Outlook contact book fm `live.com` allows me only to export contacts in `.csv` file.
+Outlook contact book on `live.com` allows me only to export contacts in `.csv` file.
 This small library helped me to convert them to `vcard`, so I was able to import them to my new _android_ device.
 Usage:

 ```bash
 $ git clone git@github.com:michalbe/csv2vcard.git